Skip to main content

 Ice Fishing on Schroon Lake

-The winter in Schroon Lake brings Arctic cold and sometimes it feels like the air could crack.
+Winter in Schroon Lake brings an arctic chill, and at times, the air feels as though it could crack.

 There's More to Explore